nachocaru/xaprb.com/content/blog/2006-10-17-mysql-profiling-case-study-part-2.md

   </tr>
 </table>

 Using the surrogate key is less space-efficient in this case, so the redesigned table is smaller.
 However, each index is smaller in the table with the surrogate key, because the primary key is not as wide.
-If I had to guess, I wouldn&#8217;t know whether this would result in more or less data being read, which is why I don&#8217;t guess, I measure.
+If I had to guess, I wouldn't know whether this would result in more or less data being read, which is why I don't guess, I measure.
 It turns out InnoDB reads the same number of rows, but they fit in fewer pages after re-indexing, so it reads a couple hundred fewer pages.
-Still, either of the queries using the `client` index reads about 40 MiB of data, whether it&#8217;s run cold or warm.
+Still, either of the queries using the `client` index reads about 40 MiB of data, whether it's run cold or warm.

-The query that scans a range of the primary key reads 1.28 MiB cold, and zero when it&#8217;s warm &#8212; 82 page reads instead of thousands.
+The query that scans a range of the primary key reads 1.28 MiB cold, and zero when it's warm &#8212; 82 page reads instead of thousands.
 It also makes many fewer requests to the buffer pool.
 And yet, it reads about 60% the number of rows.
-It&#8217;s just that these rows are contiguous within the table, and therefore much more efficient to read.
+It's just that these rows are contiguous within the table, and therefore much more efficient to read.
 It only makes two index reads, which is great.
 I assume these two are to find the beginning of the date range in the primary key.
 After that it just scans every row till it finds the end, which is why `Handler_read_rnd` is high &#8212; 31,000 in fact, which is the number of rows in the date range:

 <pre>select count(*) from tracking
 where day between '2007-01-01' and '2007-01-31';